Thursday, 17 April 2025

 Gundrar didn’t reply, and Roman put all his attention into flying his mildly crippled craft.
 Huh, he was actually not going to crash.
 Maybe he was better at this than even he expected.

-So was Winnow, as she finally used the breathing room to slow down a bit and reload her Walter PPK, finally.
+So was Winnow, as she used the breathing room to slow down a bit and reload her Walter PPK, finally.
 All right.
 Maybe it was fully set that she’d die another day…

 They said that when you were riding a motorcycle, you should wear a helmet.